 1.5.2 Staff Qualifications

-Boards must review the qualifications and experience of Board and contractor staff who will provide Work Readiness Training to ensure appropriate knowledge, skills and abilities regarding instructional techniques, working with youth, and methods for appropriately matching a student with a disability to a work site.
+Boards must review the qualifications and experience of Board and contractor staff who will provide Work Readiness Training to ensure appropriate knowledge, skills, and abilities regarding instructional techniques, working with youth, and methods for appropriately matching a student with a disability to a work site.

-Staff working directly with SEAL participants must have:
+Staff working directly with SEAL VR participants must have:

-at least a high school diploma or GED; and
+at least a high school diploma or GED diploma; and

 a varied and successful work history.

 It is preferred but not required that these staff also have experience working with people with disabilities.

+Boards must either subcontract SEAL functions to a third party or meet minimum staffing levels.

 1.5.3 Work Readiness Training

+Work Readiness Training may occur before or during the paid work experience component.

-Students participating in the SEAL program must receive between six (6) to ten (10) hours of Work Readiness Training.
-The Board may elect to provide the training, or, if the Board chooses not to provide the training, the Board must notify VR staff to allow VR staff sufficient time to arrange for the student to receive similar training from a VR provider.
-In instances where VAT is provided, the Boards will not be paid for Work Readiness Training.Work Readiness Training provided by the Board may occur prior to or during the paid work experience component.
-Topics that must be covered include:
+Students participating in the SEAL program may choose whether to participate in Work Readiness Training.
+The student’s preference will be documented by the VR counselor on the SEAL – 2: Referral Form.

+The Board may choose whether to provide Work Readiness Training.
+If the Board does not provide the training, the Board must document the decision within the SEAL – 1: Program Description and notify VR staff.
+If a Board chooses not to provide Work Readiness Training, the Board will not be paid for the Work Readiness Training deliverable.

+If the Board provides Work Readiness Training, the Board must offer between six to ten hours of training, covering the following topics:

-Workplace Basics (such as transportation, paycheck basics, and time keeping)
+Workplace Basics (such as transportation, paycheck basics, and timekeeping)

 Professional Conduct and Employer Expectations

 Communication and Teamwork

 Decision-Making and Problem-Solving

-Timesheet Requirements and Processes
+Timesheet Requirements and Payroll Processes*

+Note: Instruction on payroll processes is allowable; however, time spent filling out payroll paperwork does not count toward the required work readiness training hours.

-The Board must specify the curriculum used to deliver Work Readiness Training and provide this information to TWC per section 1.7.
-The Board must implement services using instructional approaches that meet each VR participant's educational and disability needs.
-All training materials must be available in a format that is appropriate to the VR participant's needs, including regular print, large print, braille, recorded audio and/or video files on flash memory, and must be provided in the VR participant's preferred language.
-VR staff can assist in making sure all materials and media used in the training are accessible to the VR participants who have accessibility needs.
+The Board must specify the curriculum used to deliver Work Readiness Training and provide this information as a part of the SEAL – 1: Program Description.
+The Board must provide the training using instructional approaches that meet each VR participant's educational and disability needs.
+All training materials must be available in a format that is appropriate to the VR participant's needs, including regular print, large print, or Braille, and must be provided in the VR participant's preferred language.
+VR staff can assist in ensuring all materials and media used in the training are accessible to the VR participants who have accessibility needs.

-Work Readiness trainers are responsible for maintaining attendance records, curriculum, lesson plans, and documentation as proof required training topics were completed.
+Work Readiness trainers are responsible for maintaining attendance records, curriculum, lesson plans, and documentation as proof that required training topics were completed.
 All curricula and attendance records must be available for review by VR staff upon request.
-VR staff can assist in making sure all materials and media used in the training are accessible to the VR participants who have accessibility needs.
+Boards must allow VR staff to observe and support students participating in the work readiness training.

 Boards must ensure that students completing Work Readiness Training are offered a worksite placement.

-If the Board does not choose to deliver Work Readiness Training, VR staff may be able to arrange similar training through an existing Vocational Adjustment Training (VAT) provider.
-This determination should be made as early as possible in the planning process, to allow VR sufficient time to identify potential VAT providers.
-This determination should also consider the number of participants relative to the number of VAT providers in the area.

-When the decision has been made to provide Work Readiness Training through a VAT provider, the training must be provided with adequate time to complete the training before the SEAL job placement begins.

-VAT services will be provided as they would for participants outside of SEAL, in compliance with the VR Standards for Providers and the Vocational Rehabilitation Services Manual.

-Payment for VAT will be made by the VR counselor directly to the provider.
-In instances where VAT is provided, the Boards will not be paid for Work Readiness Training.

-1.5.4 Work Experience Placement, Retention, Monitoring, and Oversight

-1.5.4.1 Worksite Placement
+1.5.4 Worksite Placement